1. The Siesta and Business Hours

 4. Tapas

-Everyone’s heard of Spanish tapas, but do you know what they actually are?
+Everyone’s heard of Spanish tapas, but do you know what they are?

-The answer is simple: it’s free food, usually bite-sized, that is given with your drink and that you DID NOT order.
-So, remember, if you are given food that you did not order, enjoy it, it’s free!
+The answer is simple: it’s free food, usually bite-sized, that is provided with your drink and that you did not order.
+So, if you are given food that you did not order, enjoy it, it’s free!

-Be warned that free tapas do not happen everywhere in Spain (it goes by regions), many regions (eg. Cataluña) will offer tapas but only if you pay for them.
+Be warned that free tapas do not happen everywhere in Spain.
+Many regions, such as Cataluña, will offer tapas but only if you pay for them.

 5. Tipping at Cafés & Restaurants